aawaheed/magic/README.md

   magic_files_modules:
 ```

-Save it somewhere, and execute `docker compose up` or something.
+Save it somewhere, and execute `docker compose up` or something, visit `localhost:5555`, login with _"root"_ / _"root"_, and configure the system.
 You can [read more here](https://docs.ainiro.io/getting-started/) for alternatives, such as running the codebase directly on your own machine.

 ## LLM